WPLN-FM: Governance

-Digital broadcasting/WPLN-HD2/WPLN-HD3
+HD Radio

-In addition to the main FM and AM channels, WPLN now has two digital multicast stations: 90.3 FM HD-2 and 90.3 FM HD-3.
+In addition to the main FM channel, WPLN now has two digital multicast stations: 90.3 FM HD-2 and 90.3 FM HD-3.

 Initially, 90.3 HD-2 featured primarily classical music and music programs, such as The World Cafe and Echoes.
 In June 2011, following the launch of Classical 91 One, 90.3 HD-2 switched to carrying time-shifted programming from WPLN's main channel.
-On May 22, 2014, after WPLN discontinued WRVU from its HD3 Channel, and moved XPoNential Radio from its HD2 Channel, to broadcasting full-time on its HD3 Channel, WPLN replaced its time-shifted programming from WPLN's main channel with a simulcast of its AM sister station (WPLN-AM).
-XPoNential Radio was previously heard on WPLN HD2 overnights, from 6 PM - 6 AM.
+On May 22, 2014, after WPLN discontinued WRVU from its HD3 channel, and moved XPoNential Radio from its HD2 channel, to broadcasting full-time on its HD3 channel, WPLN replaced its time-shifted programming from WPLN's main channel with a simulcast of its AM sister station, WPLN (1430 AM).
+XPoNential Radio was previously heard on WPLN HD2 overnights, from 6 p.m. to 6 a.m.
 As mentioned above, in November 2020, classical music replaced all the previous programming on HD-2, music that was heard since 2011 on the former WFCL.

-90.3 HD-3 initially carried much of the same programming as WPLN-AM.
+The HD-3 channel initially carried much of the same programming as WPLN (AM).
 In June 2011, the HD-3 subchannel was temporarily silenced.
-On September 1, 2011 at noon, 90.3 HD-3 returned to the air, returning the college alternative format of Vanderbilt University's WRVU to the Nashville airwaves.
-This lasted until May 22, 2014, when WPLN discontinued WRVU from its HD3 Signal (due to low ratings) and replaced it with XPoNential Radio.
+On September 1, 2011, at noon, 90.3 HD-3 returned to the air, returning the college alternative format of Vanderbilt University's WRVU to the Nashville airwaves.
+This lasted until May 22, 2014, when WPLN discontinued WRVU from its HD3 signal (due to low ratings) and replaced it with XPoNential Radio.
 WRVU's programming is now solely available online, with no terrestrial broadcasting.
-Beginning in 2020, the simulcast of WPLN-AM moved to the HD-3 Subchannel of WPLN-FM, replacing XPoNential Radio.
+Beginning in 2020, the simulcast of WPLN (AM) moved to the HD-3 subchannel of WPLN-FM, replacing XPoNential Radio.

-These multicast stations can be heard using a special HD Radio receiver.
+These multicast stations can be heard using an HD Radio receiver.
 90.3 HD-2 and 90.3 HD-3 can also be streamed on the internet through WPLN's website.